quintans/ezSQL/README.md

 **ezSQL** is a utility that aims to ease the way a user executes SQL against a database.

-It was born out of the frustration of the "magic" of Hibernate.
-Also, writing HQL in plain text led to many mistakes and made refactoring dificult.
-Another issue was the impossible task of serializing my beans.

 It provides an easy way of executing **static typed** SQL and to project results to arbitrary Objects.
 To handle SQL, without hiding it, is the main goal of the framework.
 ORM features are just a bonus.

+ezSQL was born out of the frustration of the "magic" of Hibernate.
+Also, writing HQL in plain text led to many mistakes and made refactoring dificult.
+Another issue was the impossible task of serializing my entity beans.

-This project is the same as goSQL, but in java.
+goSQL is the same as this project, but in Go.

 Main Features:
 * SQL DSL